 Sam Bacon is a Denver native with a passion for providing educational opportunities for children and young adults here in his hometown.
 Sam attended Kent Denver School with Nathan before heading east to the University of Vermont, where he graduated cum laude with majors in Political Science and Economics.
 After a year off guiding fly-fishing and skiing, he attended law school at the University of Colorado and clerked for Chief Justice of the Colorado Supreme Court, Nancy Rice.
 Now with Welborn Sullivan Meck and Tooley, P.C. in Denver, he represents companies in a range of complex civil litigation issues, in fields of real estate, trade secret, contract and natural resource law.

 In his free time, Sam can usually be found outdoors.
-He is an avid backcountry skier, cyclist and fly-fisherman, often sharing those activities with his wife, Emily.
-Sam also serves is President of Friends of Nathan Yip, which organizes the Nate’s Night concert every year, raising funds for educational projects in Denver.
+He is an avid backcountry skier, cyclist and fly-fisherman, often sharing those activities with his wife, Emily (and soon with his new daughter).
+Sam also serves is President of Friends of Nathan Yip, which organizes the Nate’s Night concert every year, raising funds for music education projects in the Denver area.

 Dr. Larry Chan

 Dr. Larry Chan is passionate about helping the sick and the poor around the world.
 Dr. Chan grew up in Hong Kong and developed his passion for serving others under the influence of his mentor Reverend Howard Trube of the Maryknoll Mission.